Anatoly1010/Atomize/atomize/documentation/lock_in_amplifier_functions.md

 The function queries or sets the sensitivity of the lock-in.
 If there is no argument the function will return the current sensitivity as a string.
 If there is an argument the specified sensitivity will be set.<br/>
 Currently for SR-810, 830, 850 the specified sensitivity should be from the array:<br/>
 [2 nV, 5 nV, 10 nV, 20 nV, 50 nV, 100 nV, 200 nV, 500 nV, 1 uV, 2 uV, 5 uV, 10 uV, 20 uV, 50 uV, 100 uV, 200 uV, 500 uV, 2 mV, 5 mV, 10 mV, 20 mV, 50 mV, 100 mV, 200 mV, 500 mV, 1 V].<br/>
 For SR-860, 865a 1 nV is also available.
-If the sensitivity is not contained in the array, no change will occur and "Invalid sensitivity value" will be printed.<br/>
+If there is no sensitivity setting fitting the argument the nearest available value is used and warning is printed.<br/>
 ```python3
 lock_in_ref_mode(*mode)
 Arguments: mode = integer (0 or 1); Output: integer or none.